HasithaRasineni/Linear-and-Polynomial-Regression-on-Housing-Data/README.md

 - Column4: MEDV (median value of owner-occupied homes)

 **Goal:**
-To predict the price of a house based on the number of rooms (Area) in the house using Linear and Polynmial Regression algorithms.
+To predict the price of a house based on the number of rooms (Area) in the house using Linear and Polynomial Regression algorithms.